binnyva/gatsby-garden/README.md

 Gatsby Garden lets you **create a static HTML version of your markdown notes**.
 You can convert your Obsidian Zettelkasten Notes into a public Digital Garden.

+To see an example site built using Gatsby Garden, visit my [Digital Garden](https://notes.binnya.com/)

 ## Features

 - Support for wiki links - \[\[Note Name\]\]